NixOS Pins and Needles

 easiest way to achieve this is to keep custom made modules as small as possible

-service and basic configuration).
+(just a systemd service and basic configuration).
 It’s impossible to satisfy

 all use cases so everything else ends up as a test case of combinations that can